 - 1. A draft ALS agreement was provided to IFPD in January 2017.
-No progress has been made.
+Discussions are on-going.
 This requires follow up and completion to be compliant with regulations. - 2.
 Work with surrounding LEMSA's to develop a regional solution to the ALS agreement requirement for HEMS providers.